Trembler

 Among other living birds, they are apparently most closely related to the pearly-eyed thrasher.

-Their common name comes from their peculiar behavior: if excited, they will show a much more exaggerated version of the wing-flicking also seen in other mimids such as the northern mockingbirds.
+Their common name comes from their constant motion; a much more exaggerated version of the wing-flicking also seen in other mimids such as the northern mockingbirds.
 The tremblers do not just flick their wings, but shake their entire bodies in a trembling motion.
+This behaviours is a signal to others of their species, similar to the more common contact call.